-The performance target for traffic fatalities is one of the three targets that must match with the Indiana Department of Transportation (INDOT) as the state's planning agency for the State Strategic Highway Safety Plan under requirements of the FAST Act under 23 U.S.C.
+The performance target for traffic fatalities is one of the three targets that must match with the Indiana Department of Transportation (INDOT) as the state's planning agency for the State Strategic Highway Safety Plan under requirements of 23 U.S.C.
 402(b)(1)(f)(v).
-INDOT calculates this performance target by using employment predictions and a model that uses employment data to predict fatalities.
+INDOT calculates this performance target by using analysis of crash trends, employment predictions and a model that uses employment data to predict fatalities.

-Statement of Justification: It was determined that analysis methods used during the previous year would not be as effective for this submittal due to the unexpected events of 2020.
+It was determined that analysis methods used during the previous year will be continued for this submittal.
 Therefore, a return to a simple linear regression model was chosen to predict fatalities.
 To predict the number of fatalities, this model would use the previous 5 years of data.
 However, the 2020 data was determined to be an outlier so that year was excluded from the calculation.
 The excel functions of SLOPE() and INTERCEPT() were used to generate the predictive equation.
 The predictive equation is of the form FATALITIES=YEARSLOPE()+INTERCEPT().
 This predicted total was then adjusted upwards by 5% to account for any unexpected variances.